GuiMoser/Telecom-EDA/README.md

 Then creates graphs to analyze user consumption for each plan, to reach the conclusion of which plan generates more revenue.

-Finally, perfoms some hypothesis tests to draw conclusions.
+Finally, perfoms some hypothesis tests to draw conclusions about the plans.